Learning Outcomes

 The key steps for incorporation include:

-- Minimum Membership: At least two persons (which can include individuals or companies) intending to carry on a lawful business with a view to profit must agree to form an LLP.
+- Minimum membership: At least two persons (which can include individuals or companies) intending to carry on a lawful business with a view to profit must agree to form an LLP.
+There is no upper limit on members.

-- Incorporation Document (Form LL IN01): This form must be submitted to the Registrar of Companies, containing:
+- Incorporation document (Form LL IN01): This must be delivered to the Registrar of Companies with the requisite fee.
+LL IN01 includes:

 - The proposed name of the LLP (which must end with "Limited Liability Partnership" or "LLP").